wp-plugins/mf-gig-calendar/readme.txt

 = Why do you ask me to enter a URL for my calendar in the settings?
 Shouldn't that just happen automatically? = The MF Gig Calendar widget and the RSS feed use the URL you enter in Settings to link to the calendar on your site.
 You can put the calendar in any Page or Post on your site - even in more than one place - so this URL is the place you want people to go to see what's going on.
 It's completely optional.
 The plugin will work fine without it.

+= My calendar is blowing up the design on my page exteng past the margins!
+The fonts don't match the fonts on my site!
+What is going on? =
+The first thing to check is that you don't have `<pre>` tags around your shortcode.
+Sometimes formatting comes along when you cut and paste into the Wordpress editor.
+If you flip to the "Text" tab in the editor you might see something like this: `<pre>[mfgigcal]</pre>` Get those `<pre>` tags out of there!

 = Why doesn't MF Gig Calendar...(insert your cool idea here)...? = I tried to keep the basics of this plugin pretty simple so that it would be useful to a broader range of people.
 It's all about displaying a useful list of events on one page or post and nothing more.
 If you have a suggestion for a really useful feature please let me know and I'll consider adding it in a future update!